-Idoan Marciano is the newly hired intern, he is supporting the research team to produce a roadmap for energy transition in transportation sector of Indonesia.
+Idoan Marciano is the newly hired intern, and he is supporting the research team to produce a roadmap for the energy transition in the transportation sector of Indonesia.
 He helps to model electric vehicles (EVs) penetration in the future and estimate its potential to reduce emissions.
 He is also working to assess various options in creating a low-carbon transportation system, including biofuels and energy efficiency improvement.

 In his spare time, he likes to do outdoor activities.
-He competes in marathon, he trains in boxing, and he likes to go hiking and diving.
+He competes in the marathon, he trains in boxing, and he likes to go hiking and diving.